underwear/hidden-refactoring/README.md

 Ever skimmed a teammate's code, left a mental note, and didn't want to litter the repo with WIP commits or noisy diffs?
 Hidden Refactoring lets you annotate and rename in your IDE only.
 Keep your flow, keep your repo clean.

 P.S.
 Made during some vibe-coding sessions.
-Thanks, ChatGPT, for rubber-ducking at 3 a.m. ¯\\_(ツ)_/¯
+Thanks, ChatGPT.

 ## Features
 - __Inline comments (Code Vision)__ over classes/methods/functions/files
-  - First line preview with `💬`, click to view/edit/delete
-  - Nicely formatted popup with timestamp
-- __Aliases where you read code__
-  - Inline aliases for variables, parameters, methods, functions, and classes
+- __Aliases where you read code__: inline aliases for variables, parameters, methods, functions, and classes
-  - Color-matched to original identifiers (incl. method/function usages)
-  - PHP 8 named arguments supported: alias shows right after `param:` label
-- __Non-invasive & persistent__
-  - Lives in project files under `.idea/` only; nothing touches your PHP sources
+- __Non-invasive & persistent__: Lives in project files under `.idea/` only; nothing touches your PHP sources
-  - Keys survive typical refactorings

 ## Requirements
 - PhpStorm 2024.3+ (build 243.*)